≪ Go to our review of Stroller & Car Seat Combos

 Ease of Attaching Car Seat

 There is no adapter required to use the infant car seat with the Booklet as the connection points are already part of the frame and standard seat.
 This combination has the advantages of not needing to mess with another component and that it can make a quick transition from infant car seat to toddler seat without any fuss.
-You do not need to remove the seat or the canopy to attach the seat, which is easier, but the seat and canopy add weight to the overall package that you can forgo with other options that work sans seat and sunshade.
-Given that the stroller weighs over 20 pounds, it could stand to lose a few for new moms who might be limited in how much they can lift after their baby is born.
+You do not need to remove the seat or the canopy to attach the car seat, which is easier, but the seat and canopy add weight to the overall package.
+Given that the stroller weighs over 20 lbs, it could stand to lose a few for new moms who might be limited in how much they can lift.

 Weight and Folded Size

-Possibly the second most important metric for a car seat and stroller combination is weight and folded size.
-Given that some new moms (especially those who've had a C-section) will be limited in how much they can lift, we think it is important that a combination stroller is as light as possible and still get the job done relatively well.
-The Booklet scored a 5 of 10 in this metric, which is below average for the group.
+The Booklet scored a 5 of 10 for weight and folded size, which is below average for the group.
 The high score is 9 shared by all the dedicated frame stroller products that are no frill to keep the product easy to lift and carry.

 The Booklet weighs in at 20.1 lbs without the car seat attached; only four strollers weigh more than the Booklet.
-This weight makes the product on the heavy side no matter what your goals for a car seat combination stroller.
-By contrast, the higher ranking UPPAbaby Cruz Combo weighs only 14.3 lbs and is a very nice standard stroller.
-The frame strollers are about 11 lbs on average, which means the Booklet is almost twice the weight of the lighter options.
+By contrast, the higher ranking UPPAbaby Cruz Combo weighs only 15.3 lbs and is a very nice full-size stroller.

 The Booklet is 10,580 cubic inches when folded.
 This size is about average for the standard strollers, but several of the other options are closer to 6,000 cubic inches.
-The lighter UPPAbaby Cruz is around 8,000 cubic inches and is lighter and smaller than the Booklet.
-The largest option in the review is the BOB Revolution at 26.5 lbs and 15,108 cubic inches in size.
+The lighter UPPAbaby Cruz is around 7,860 cubic inches and is lighter and smaller than the Booklet.

 The Booklet scored about average for the group with a 6 of 10 for maneuverability.
-The high is a 9 for the BOB Revolution.
-We discuss the maneuverability for the Booklet in more detail in our best full-size stroller review of the Peg, but you can read a brief overview of it here.
+The high is a 9 for the BOB Revolution Flex Combo and the Baby Jogger City Mini GT Combo.

 Ease of Use

 The brakes on the Booklet are single action brakes that are easy to set and release.
-It is a pedal brake that is sandal foot friendly.
+It is a pedal brake that is sandal foot friendly and easy to access.

 The Booklet has the 3rd smallest canopy in the group and is only medium in size.
 It has ventilation and a medium size peek-a-boo window made out of vinyl.
 The canopy does work with the car seat, which is the best thing about it given that many canopies require removal for car seat attachment.

-The Booklet isn't as nice quality as some of the other options and frankly in our opinion, not as nice as the Peg infant car seat.
-This stroller only earned a 5 of 10 for this metric, where the average is 6.
-The high score for the group is 8 shared by the UPPAbaby Vista and the BOB Revolution.
+This stroller earned a 5 of 10 for quality, where the average is 6.
+The Booklet isn't as nice quality as some of the other options and in our opinion, not as nice as the Peg infant car seat.
+The high score for the group is 8 shared by the UPPAbaby Vista and the BOB Revolution Flex Combo.

 The Booklet has a frame with a lot going on.
 The general look and feel are cluttered overall with a lot of components and connections that could fail or break.
 Sleek is not something that comes to mind when looking at the frame on this one.
 The fabric on the seat and canopy are the same canvas while the basket has a slick feel.
 The basket also has mesh sides that didn't snag in our tests and feel like they may be more durable than some of the competition.
 The overall fit and finish aren't that impressive, but we do like it more than the previous peg Book we reviewed in the past.